 Integrating the Christian and Pre-Christian

 Deep mythology attached to many of the holy places

-Running theme of St Michael churches atop hills and mounds
+Running theme of St Michael-dedicated churches atop hills and mounds